krisek/433/README.md

 ## API server

-The API is only a reference implementation to replicate the functionality of a AC-123-06D remote controlling my blinds/shutters, but it can be easily adopted to control any other devices.
+The API is only a reference implementation to replicate the functionality of an AC-123-06D remote controlling my blinds/shutters, but it can be easily adopted to control any other devices.

 ## Installation Instructions